 The paper proposes the use of a ‘local entropy’ to discover these limits cycles.
 They cite a paper: “Unreasonable Effectiveness of Learning Neural Networks: From Accessible States and Robust Ensembles to Basic Algorithmic Schemes” that makes the claim about the smoothness of the local entropy as compared to the original objective function:

 In a previous blog post, I pointed to recent papers that describe the two phases of gradient descent.
-The signal to noise ratio is extremely low at the minima, it is chaotic down there and any significantly increate in learning rate can violently kick one out of that minima.
+The signal to noise ratio is extremely low at the minima, it is chaotic down there and any significant increase in learning rate can violently kick one out of that minima.
 In addition, there are many of these minima out there and finding out which one of them leads to generalization is a wide open question.
-The current consensus is a wide basin is the preferred choice.
-I don’t know if this notion should give a researcher a warm fuzzy feeling that its the right choice!
+The current consensus is a wide basin is a preferred choice.
+I don’t know if this notion should give a researcher a warm fuzzy feeling that it is the right choice!